 If your work schedule requires your dog to be home alone for 8+ hours per day, then there are options for looking after your dog’s urinary health.
 Choose the options that best suits your dog's needs.

 - Pee pads – these are especially helpful for young puppies and dogs that are kennel trained.

 - Indoor bathroom – For free roaming dogs, an indoor potty system can allow your dog to relieve themselves whenever they need to.
 Like a litter box for dogs.
 Which, by the way, also exists.

 - Doggy door – If you have a secure, fenced backyard, consider installing a dog door.
 You dog can come and go as he pleases, and you can stop worrying about leaving him alone with no bathroom breaks.

 - Dog sitter/Dog walker – Having a professional come in the middle of the day to check on and walk your dog is a great way to manage their bathroom schedule and prevent destructive behaviours from boredom.

 - Doggy Daycare – If your dog needs constant attention or can’t be trusted at home alone, then doggy daycare is the way to go.
 This fun and engaging environment will allow him to run and play all day while being supervised by trained professionals.

-- Lunch break check-up – This option is only good for those that live close to where they work, but if you can, try to duck home on your lunch break for a quick hangout with your pooch.
+- Lunch break check-up – This option is only great for those that live close to where they work.
+If you can, try to duck home on your lunch break for a quick hangout with your pooch.
 You can manage his bathroom needs, and give him some extra attention and exercise to break up his day.